CHELTENHAM ZEN

 Dates:

-• 3-5 October 2025, in person at Noddfa, north Wales, with Claralynn Nunamaker.
+• Tentative: 2-4 October 2026, in person at Noddfa, north Wales, with Claralynn Nunamaker.
+Details will be given when the event is confirmed.

 Picture